 Bridge connecting south and north departure halls.
-This is the newest part on the airport, and as you can see, it have a totally different style than the rest of the aiport.
+This is the newest part on the airport, and as you can see, it has a totally different style than the rest of the aiport.
 Its crystal wall allows a full view of the tarmac.

 Tarmac view from the connecting bridge.
-At early afternoon, traffic is almost unexistent in ASU (Rush hours are in early morning and late afternoon)
+At early afternoon, traffic is almost unexistent in ASU (rush hours are in early morning and late afternoon)

 There were some reparations at the runway going on, so only half of it was available.

 After having a meal at the only restaurant on the departure hall, I headed to gate 5, in the north hall, where boarding was scheduled.

 Gate 5, my flight information was already on the screen.